 SA2020: is a community initiative, now a non-profit, that is collecting and analyzing 59 data points in11 areas: arts & culture’ civic engagement; community safety; downtown development; economic competitiveness; education; environmental sustainability; family well-being; health & fitness; neighborhoods and transportation.
 Virtually all of these have a connection to “treating others as we wish to be treated ourselves” making SA2020 probably the best source of numbers that measure com[passion.

 .Numbers of volunteers: This is tracked by the Corporation for National & Community Service.
-In 2014, 23.3% of residents volunteer , ranking us 41st among the 51 largest MSAs (Metropolitan Statistical Areas.)
-This is a significant drop from the previous report, where 25.1% of people in San Antonio volunteered (#34.) of the 51 largest cities.
-Other statistics included on this site are: 455,200 volunteer; 29.6 volunteer hours per capita; $1.2 billion of service contributed; 48.9% of residents donate $25 or more to charity; 77.8% frequently talk with neighbors; 29.6% of residents participate in groups and/or organizations.
+In 2015, 25.5% of residents volunteered (#30) compared to 2014, when 23.3% of residents volunteered , ranking us 41st among the 51 largest MSAs (Metropolitan Statistical Areas.)
+Other statistics included on this site are: 502,000 volunteers; 60.05 hours of service, 44.4% of residents donate $25 or more to charity; 77.8% frequently talk with neighbors; 29.6% of residents participate in groups and/or organizations.

 Number of nonprofits in the community: This data is gathered by the National Center for Charitable Statistics.
 San Antonio has 1,298 registered non-profits, which works out to 11.34 organizations per 10,000 persons.
 Austin has 1,616 organization; 24.62 per 10K people.
 Houston has 2,872 (14.44 per 10K) and Dallas has 1,778 (14.40 per 10K.)